Disability at Mixed Blood

 - 42” box office counter for wheelchair users

-- New accessible dressing rooms with accessible all-gender bathroom and shower
+- Accessible dressing rooms with all-gender bathroom and shower

 - ASL interpreting, audio description, and captioning for most mainstage productions